MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

 4. If the technician selects the **Image** icon, they have the option to **select images** from the mobile device's photo gallery or files app.

    > [!Note]
    > For iOS, the technician is presented with the photos app directly.
-On Android, it can either be a photo gallery or a menu to choose which app to use as your picture chooser.
+On Android, it can either be a photo gallery or a menu to choose which app to use as the picture chooser.

 5. The technician can select up to **five files or images** at a time to send to the remote collaborator.
 The technician will see the **uploading progress** until it's ready to be sent.